arxstd/arxstd/README.md

-# Welcome to Arqify — Powering Digital Innovation
+# Welcome to arxstd — Powering Digital Innovation

-At **Arqify**, we specialize in building modern, scalable, and impactful digital products for businesses and individuals across the globe.
+At **arxstd**, we specialize in building modern, scalable, and impactful digital products for businesses and individuals across the globe.

 ## 🚀 What We Do